flatcar-archive/flatcar-docs/os/booting-with-iso.md

 1. UEFI boot is not currently supported.
 Boot the system in BIOS compatibility mode.
 2. There is no straightforward way to provide an [Ignition config][cl-configs].
-3. A mininum of 2 GB of RAM is required to boot Flatcar Linux via ISO.
+3. A minimum of 2 GB of RAM is required to boot Flatcar Linux via ISO.

 ## Install to disk